AlexandraEL9/KIS-MS4/README.md

 ### Acknowledgements

--   My Mentor Excellence Illesami for continuous helpful feedback.

--   All the gang at  at Code Institute Tutor Support for help with coding errors.
+-   All the gang at  at Code Institute Tutor Support for help with errors.

 -   Rachel Furlong @EKC group for her guidance and support throughout the project.

+-   My Mentor Excellence Illesami for helpful feedback.

 -   My partner Roman Taylor.
 He has supported me throughout the course, allowing me to focus, offering feedback and picking me up when I've felt less than resilliant.